WorldWindLabs/AgroSphere/README.md

 <img src="images/mobilelive.jpg"/>

 This is AgroSphere running on mobile.
 All of the functionalities of the app are available in your hands!
+(PLEASE run the app on WiFi only and not on your data plan because this app will consume a significant amount of data and it will be slow to load.)

 <a href="https://www.youtube.com/watch?v=Fyn4-Hgkip0">
 <img src="images/mobiledemo.png" />